aws/karpenter-provider-aws/website/content/en/docs/upgrading/v1-migration.md

    {{% /alert %}}

-6. Validate that Karpenter is operating as expected on this latest patch release.
+6. Validate that Karpenter is operating as expected on this patch release.
    If you need to rollback after upgrading to `v1`, this is the version you will need to rollback to.

    {{% alert title="Note" color="primary" %}}